 - There are generally three bolts that need to be tightened on the stem and head tube.

-- The single bolt in the middle of the stem needs very little tightening as the two bolts on the side of the stem are what keep the front end together.
-In order to find the right amount of torque, you can carefully sway the front end side to side after you’ve tightened the two tightening bolts to see how easily the front-end movies.
-If it doesn’t move freely, slightly loosen the center bolt – If it moves too fast, tighten by quarter of a turn and re-tighten the whole thing.
+- The single bolt in the middle of the stem needs minimal tightening, as the two bolts on the side of the stem are what keep the front end together.
+To find the right amount of torque, you can carefully sway the front end side to side after you’ve tightened the two tightening bolts to see how easily the front end movies.
+If it doesn’t move freely, slightly loosen the center bolt; if it moves too fast, tighten by a quarter turn and re-tighten the whole thing.

 There are two common ways to install wheels on a bike, and it depends on the type of wheel you have.